cfsengineering/CEASIOMpy/installation/INSTALLATION.md

 conda activate ceasiompy
 python -c "import ceasiompy"
-cpacscreator # A "CPACSCreator" window will open, you can close it. pytornado # You should see the help of PyTornado in the terminal. sumo # A "SUMO" window will open, you can close it.
+cpacscreator # A "CPACSCreator" window will open, you can close it. avl # The avl interface should appear in the terminal pytornado # You should see the help of PyTornado in the terminal. sumo # A "SUMO" window will open, you can close it.
 SU2_CFD # You should see something like "Error in "void CConfig::SetConfig_Parsing(char*)" in the terminal